coztomate/Personal_Website/content/home/subheader.md

 title = ""
 +++

-I’m Katja, a psychologist, psychotherapist, researcher, and data scientist based in Berlin.
-My academic background is in clinical adult and child psychology.
+I’m Katja, a data scientist and psychologist based in Berlin.